alexpolt/luple/README.md

   The API description is in the header.

   After discovery of the Great Type Loophole there is not much value to Struct Reader, I guess.

+  Read the header for API documentation.

+## The C++ Type Loophole (C++14)

+  Header file: [type-loophole.h][]

+  Struct Reader is very limited in what it can do.
+You can't use std::string or a virtual type with it, you need to add types to a list before using them.
+While researching the thing I uncovered a **C++ Type Loophole**.
+Read more in the [blog post][e] with online examples.

+  Read the header for API documentation.

 ---